nolanholden/google-fruit-wiki/Tutorial:-Annotated-injection.md

         virtual void activate() = 0;
     };

-Then we can implement an implementation of `Brake` marked as the main brake as follows:
+Then we can write an implementation of `Brake` marked as the main brake as follows:

     // main_brake.h
     struct MainBrake {};

     fruit::Component<fruit::Annotated<MainBrake, Brake>> getMainBrakeComponent();

 <div/>